nanopool/nanominer/README.md

 ### coreClocks, memClocks
 Optional common parameters.
 Can be used to overclock/underclock NVIDIA GPU's.
 Absolute (e.g. 4200) as well as relative (e.g. +200, -150) values in MHz are accepted.
-The values must be separated by a comma or space (first value is for GPU0, second is for GPU1, and so on).
+Parameter values must be separated by a comma or space (first value is for GPU0, second is for GPU1, and so on).
 For example, if it is set as
 ```
 coreClocks=+200,-150
 memClocks=+300,3900
 ```
 then GPU0 will be overclocked by 200 MHz of core and 300 MHz of memory, whereas GPU1 core clock will be underclocked by 150 MHz, and its memory clock set to 3900 MHz.
-You can also apply same settings for each GPU by defining only one of the core and memory clock values, for example:
+You can also apply same settings for each GPU by defining only one core and memory clock value, for example:
 ```
 coreClocks=+200
 memClocks=+300